 You will also need: large stockpot, 2 gallon container with lid or two 1 gallon containers, 12 by 15 inch roasting pan with rack

 Note on pink curing salt: this recipe calls for 1/4 cup pink curing salt, also known as Prague Mix #1, Instacure #1 or Curing Salt #1.
-This might seem like a lot to somebody who is unfamiliar with brining cures.
-Because this is cured in a liquid brine, the salt amount is measured according to liquid volume.
+Please note, I am not a curing expert - this recipe comes from deli owners Nick Zukin and Michael C. Zusman, who make pastrami day in and day out.
+They have informed me that because this is cured in a liquid brine, the salt amount is measured according to liquid volume.
 The curing salt is diluted by the water of the brine.
-Please note, I am not a curing expert - this recipe comes from deli owners Nick Zukin and Michael C. Zusman.
+If you have questions or concerns about the amount, I suggest you consult a curing expert.

 Adapted from The Artisan Jewish Deli at Home